ShawxingKwok/ITWorks/content/docs/multiplatform/mvb/proposal/_index.md

 # Abstract
 The implementation requires official assistance to design visual operation interfaces.
-The goal is to make view source code from designers directly usable by developers, including visually designed animations, which corresponding to a new imperative multiplatform UI system with Kotlin that could be optimized by {{< newTab `MVB` "../android" >}}.
+The goal is to make view source code from designers directly usable by developers without inserting any code, including visually designed animations.
+All developers need to do is binding `view` with dynamic data in Kt files, which corresponds to a new imperative multiplatform UI system with Kotlin that could be optimized by {{< newTab `MVB` "../android" >}}.
 If this could be implemented, it could reduce most code as well as negotiations between designers and developers, which is revolutionary without doubt.
 {{< hint info >}}
 Some plugins (e.g. Zeplin) do a similar work but only support basic features.